mizuki-nana/coreVM/docs/source/reference.rst

 `switch2 <value> <case1>, <case2>, .... [ label #case1, label #case2, ... ]`

-Switch statement.
 Jumps to one of a set of labels based on a target value, and a set of predicates specified as the rest of the operands.

 'pos' Instruction
 #################